Semantics3/semantics3-objc/README.md

 https://www.semantics3.com/
 You can access your API access credentials from the user dashboard at https://www.semantics3.com/dashboard/applications

+Add the value -ObjC to the application target's other linker flags under 'build settings'

 ### Using the static library:

  The data can be crunched by using the following objects: